bardram/teaching_digital_mobile_health/wearable_streaming/README.md

 # Wearable Streaming

 This project illustrates how to create a reactive Flutter app that listens to a sensor - in this case the Polar HR sensor.
-The app contains 4 different `main` files that each illustrates different levels of reactive programming in Flutter.
+The app contains 4 different `main` files that each illustrate different levels of reactive programming in Flutter.
 The apps illustrate:

 * how to obtain permissions to use Bluetooth (BLE)
-* how to listen to listen to device events
+* how to listen to device events
 * how to connect to a device
 * how to do state management
 * how to build reactive UI